TryGhost/gatsby-starter-ghost/README.md

 By default, the starter will populate content from a default Ghost install located at https://gatsby.ghost.io.

 To use your own install, edit the `.ghost.json` config file with your credentials.
-You can find or your `contentApiKey` in the "Integrations" screen in Ghost Admin.
+You can find your `contentApiKey` in the "Integrations" screen in Ghost Admin.

 &nbsp;